 We'll see in chapter 19 that David, extremely upset about Absalom's death, will pull himself together and return victorious to Jerusalem, accompanied by the men of Judah.
-As we learned in last week's summary, Joab knew his king well.
+As we learned in last week's summary of 2 Sam.
+18:19–33, Joab knew his king well.
 He was sure that David wouldn't take the news of Absalom's death well, which is why he was reluctant to send Ahimaaz to David with the news of that death.
 That's also why Ahimaaz hedged his answer to David's specific question about Absalom's well-being.
 So, when the triumphant soldiers returned to Mahanaim, they didn't find their king at the gate to greet them and express his appreciation.
 Instead, they learned that David grieved over his son's death.
 Instead of feeling proud of what they'd done in battle, David's men felt ashamed.

 Joab Gives His King an Order (2 Samuel 19:1–8)